RahulSriv/Online-Electronic-Store-Management-System/README.md

 • User can view and purchase products.

 • An Admin has some extra privilege including all privilege of visitor and user.
-Admin can add products, edit product information and add/remove product.
+Admin can add products, edit product information and remove products.

 • Admin can add user, edit user information and can remove user.